apacha/MusicSymbolClassifier/README.md

 An extensive overview of the results of different parameters is documented in this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1D9kHRhrOBogcrr5ko1DleCnHVKGGNkwbBc6_mnfA6XE/edit?usp=sharing)

+[This scientific paper](https://alexanderpacha.files.wordpress.com/2017/05/grec_2017_paper___towards_a_universal_music_symbol_classifier.pdf) contains more information on this research, including condensed results.
+If you find this research useful, please consider citing it as:

+    "Towards a Universal Music Symbol Classifier".
+Alexander Pacha, Horst Eidenberger.
+Proceedings of the 12th IAPR International Workshop on Graphics Recognition, Kyoto, Japan, November 2017.

 # Running the application
 This repository contains several scripts that can be used independently of each other.